Krati97/aws_utility/README.md

 ```

 ## Swagger URL
-The link for swagger documentation is :
+The link for swagger documentation is : (The port's value should be same as mentioned in .env file)
 ```
 http://localhost:3000/v1/aws-api-docs/
 ```